Tuned Compositional Feature Replays for Efficient Stream Learning: Methods

 \textbf{Class-instance}.
-Each task contains short video clips of different objects from several classes, and the video clips are presented one after another in random order within each task.
-An ideal learning algorithm in this setting would be stable enough to remember prior tasks while being sufficiently plastic to learn generalizable class boundaries for new classification tasks, despite encountering many images of each object at once before moving on to the next.
+Each task contains short video clips of different objects from two or more classes, and the video clips are presented one after another in random order within each task without repetition.
+An ideal learning algorithm in this setting would be stable enough to remember prior tasks while being sufficiently plastic to learn generalizable class boundaries for new classification tasks, despite encountering many highly correlated images of each object before moving on to the next.

-\textbf{Class-iid}.
-Images/video frames are randomly shuffled within each task but not interspersed among tasks, and are shown only once.
+\textbf{Class-i.i.d.}.
+Images/video frames are randomly shuffled within each task but not interspersed among tasks, and are shown only once like in class-instance.
+This is a less challenging protocol, and should not be considered stream learning in the strictest sense because the shuffling of images in each task destroys any temporal structure among images.

-In both settings, our model and all competing baseline models are allowed to train for many epochs on the first task, but are restricted to viewing each image from each task only once in all subsequent tasks.
+In both settings, our model and all competing baseline models are allowed to train for many epochs on the first task, but are restricted to viewing each image from subsequent tasks only once.
 This emulates real-time acquisition of training data that cannot be stored except in a limited-capacity replay buffer.